 First, you’ll need to download a copy of the new firmware, and you’ll need a USB stick.

-You can obtain this either by downloading the Yamaha E3 v3.54 file (dkv_update.bin) from my MEGA drive, or you can visit Yamaha’s website for an archived copy.
+You can obtain this either by downloading the Yamaha E3 v3.54 file (dkv_update.bin) from me, or you can visit Yamaha’s website for an archived copy.
 Once you have the dkv_update.bin file, simply copy it on a USB stick (not in any directories or folders).
 Take that USB stick and insert it into your Disklavier.
 Now hold down the Play / Pause button and power on the system (with the Play / Pause button still held).
 From there, you can follow the on-screen instructions.

 If you have any difficulties, I’ve attached a PDF of their instructions below.
 You’ll need to start with “Downloading the Update Program using a PC and USB Flash Memory” on page three.